-At March 31, 2018, the carrying value and fair value of our debt were each approximately \$3.9 billion.
+At June 30, 2018, the carrying value and fair value of our debt were each approximately \$4.0 billion.
 At December 31, 2017, the carrying value and fair value of our debt were approximately \$4.0 billion and \$4.1 billion, respectively.
 The fair value of our debt was computed based upon quotes received from financial institutions.
 We consider these to be "level 2" in the fair value hierarchy as outlined in the authoritative guidance for disclosures in connection with debt instruments.

-Our total debt as a percentage of total capitalization was approximately 43% at March 31, 2018 and 45% at December 31, 2017.
+Our total debt as a percentage of total capitalization was approximately 43% at June 30, 2018 and 45% at December 31, 2017.

 We expect to finance all capital expenditures and acquisitions, pay dividends and potentially repurchase shares of our common stock utilizing internally generated and additional funds.
-Additional funds may be obtained through: (i) borrowings under our existing revolving credit facility or through refinancing the existing revolving credit agreement; (ii) the issuance of other long-term debt, and/or; (iii) the issuance of equity.
-We believe that our operating cash flows, cash and cash equivalents, available borrowing capacity under our \$800 million revolving credit facility and \$450 million accounts receivable securitization program, as well as access to the capital markets, provide us with sufficient capital resources to fund our operating, investing and financing requirements for the next twelve months.
+Additional funds may be obtained through: (i) borrowings under our existing revolving credit facility or through refinancing the existing Credit Agreement; (ii) the issuance of other long-term debt, and/or; (iii) the issuance of equity.
+We believe that our operating cash flows, cash and cash equivalents, as well as access to the capital markets, provide us with sufficient capital resources to fund our operating, investing and financing requirements for the next twelve months, including the refinancing of our above-mentioned Credit Agreement that is scheduled to mature in August, 2019.
 However, in the event we need to access the capital markets or other sources of financing, there can be no assurance that we will be able to obtain financing on acceptable terms or within an acceptable time.
 Our inability to obtain financing on terms acceptable to us could have a material unfavorable impact on our results of operations, financial condition and liquidity.